At least 24 Venezuelan security officers killed in US operation to capture Maduro, officials say

 On Sunday, Trump said he wasn’t ruling out an attack on Colombia and described its president, who’s been an outspoken critic of the U.S. pressure campaign on Venezuela, as a “sick man who likes making cocaine and selling it to the United States.”

-At a news conference, Villavicencio said she’s hoping to strengthen relations with the United States and improve cooperation in the fight against drug trafficking, echoing comments made Monday by several members of Colombia’s government.
+Villavicencio said she’s hoping to strengthen relations with the United States and improve cooperation in the fight against drug trafficking.

 “It is necessary for the Trump administration to know in more detail about all that we are doing in the fight against drug trafficking,” she said.